andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 ### Why not?

 Implementing this leads to more code and Rails’ conventions on this are long-standing.
 You might not feel this is worth it.

+You’ll probably also need to add an index to `created_at` so you can keep your new scopes snappy.